 Gas Chromatography (GC) is a method of separating the volatile compounds in essential oils into individual components and produces a linear graph that charts these components.
 Mass Spectrometry (MS) identifies each of these components and their percentages.
-This process can identify if adulteration has happened to the essential oil tested.
+This process identifies if chemicals are present that shouldn't be there or, to put it another way, if the essential oil is adulterated.
 Additionally, the precise breakdown of the chemical components in each oil given to us by GC/MS reports is significant because the therapeutic benefits and safety issues of essential oils are, in large part, determined by their chemical makeup.

 Danielle our French chemist in his lab

 In order for essential oils to have the greatest therapeutic effect, they must be pure plant extracts.
 Adulterated oils or perfume oils will not offer therapeutic results and may cause harmful effects including allergies, headaches, and chemical sensitivities.

 All Aromatics International essential oils are fully tested